 Keith Williams House

-The 1980s, a decade famous for corporate highflyers, big money and lavish spending.
-Largely fuelled by massive Japanese investment, it was an economic boom time for the Gold Coast.
+The 1980s was a decade famed for corporate high flyers, big money and lavish spending.
+Largely fuelled by Japanese investment, it was an economic boom time for the Gold Coast.

-This home was built in 1984 by tourism entrepreneur, the late Keith Williams.
-Keith started his famous ski show in 1958 at the Surfers Paradise Ski Gardens at Carrara, before developing Sea World in 1971.
+This home was built in 1984 by tourism entrepreneur the late Keith Williams.
+Williams started his famous ski show in 1958 at the Surfers Paradise Ski Gardens at Carrara before developing Sea World in 1971.

-Mr and Mrs Williams sold the home for $2.5 million in 1999.
-There have been many subsequent owners but in 2013, it became the private residence of Sepehr and Flora Abedian.
+Williams sold the home for $2.5 million in 1999.
+In 2013, it became the private residence of your Gold Coast Open House hosts on the day, Sepehr and Flora Abedian.